leonlinsx/minimal-mistakes/_posts/2020-06-17-investing-data.md

 If you're a professional investor, you can always just email the banks to get their research \[8\].
 If you really wanted to, you could compile all those pdfs and excels together, and do the benchmarking yourself.

-Obviously noone really wants to do that \[9\], so the researchers provide this data to the platforms, who then show it to the investor community.
+Obviously no one really wants to do that \[9\], so the researchers provide this data to the platforms, who then show it to the investor community.
 If you want a quick summary of where sellside consensus is, that's also available in a few keystrokes.

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/Invst data 3.png)

 #### Access to company management

 Many investors evaluate companies based on the quality of their management teams.
-To faciliate this, both companies and sellside research will host regular investor conferences.
+To facilitate this, both companies and sellside research will host regular investor conferences.
 The intent for these is for management to meet investors, explain the company strategy to the new investors replacing all the ones who got fired, and to take questions.

 Investors can update their financial models or view on the company based on these meetings with management.
 For example, if a management team had a poor response to your question, you might be interested in shorting the stock.